Ali-Amechghal/Javascript-Notes/SPEAKINGJS-Part2.md

 	All numbers including float one are of type number , there no float , int and All numberes are 64bits Floating point (double in java) , but Javascript hide ',' if there is not numbers after it

-	Numebr()  : consider this constructor as kind of wrapper object in java , if ti t cannot convert the given value to Number , it will return NaN
+	Numebr()  : consider this constructor as kind of wrapper object in java , if it cannot convert the given value to Number , it will return NaN
 	```javascript
 		Number('abc') will return NaN
 		Number('123') will return 123